Sweet Potato Curry - South Indian Style

 • I have noticed that sweet potatoes cook quickly when compared to regular potatoes.
 So keep an eye out when you are cooking them.
 You don't want them to end up as a mushy mass.

-• I purposefully make this curry in excess, so that the next day, this ends up as lunch sandwich for my 7 yr old.
-I heat up the curry a bit and then place in between slices of bread and cheese.
+• I purposefully make this curry in excess, so that the next day, this ends up as a lunch sandwich for my 7 yr old.
+I heat up the curry a bit and then place it in between slices of bread and cheese.
 The cheese when melts, helps to hold the vegetable well and it serves great as a lunch sandwich.

 Fill the Sweet potato curry in a bread make a sandwich